superbuilders/qti-assessment-item-generator/README.md

 // Assume `sourceItem` is a valid AssessmentItemInput object you already have. const sourceItem: AssessmentItemInput = { /* ... */ };

-// To generate 3 new variations of the source item, including deterministically regenerated widgets: const items = await differentiateAssessmentItem(openai, logger, sourceItem, 3);
+// To generate 3 new variations of the source item; Shot 2 will generate widgets via LLM using authoritative schemas: const items = await differentiateAssessmentItem(openai, logger, sourceItem, 3);
 // `items` is now an array of up to 3 valid AssessmentItemInput objects. console.log(`Generated ${items.length} new items with regenerated widgets.`);